 Just like in Apex Legends, aiming is very important in every game, it is one of the big components of being a good player.
 Aimlab is one of the few aim trainers that can help you achieve this.

 Apex has different mechanics to other games, players have a very long TTK (time to kill) compared to 5v5 hardcore shooters, which means you must hit consecutive shots without missing much to win gunfights.
 That’s why tracking and precision is important.
 Both of which are exercise categories within Aimlab.

-Apex Legends also has very fast movement mechanics compared to other games, players have different movement abilities, they can grapple, wall bounce, zipline, slide and run very fast.
-This makes the game very fast paced and requires your aim to be on point to kill these fast moving targets before they kill you.
+Apex Legends also has very fast movement mechanics compared to other games, players have different movement abilities, they can grapple, wall bounce, zipline, slide, and run very fast.
+This makes the game very fast-paced and requires your aim to be on point to kill these fast-moving targets before they kill you.

-You can train your aim on any aim trainer, here is an article on the best aim trainers on steam.
+You can train your aim on any aim trainer, here is an article on the best aim trainers on Steam.

 How Long Does It Take To Get Good Aim?

 Different games have different learning curves to master when it comes to aiming and movement mechanics.
 These two go hand in hand for good aim.
-Developing good aim over a period of time requires you to get a lot of different factors right.
+Developing a good aim over a period of time requires you to get a lot of different factors right.
 This applies to Apex and even Aimlab, as much as it applies to other FPS games.

 Make sure you have consistent settings for very long periods of time, as this will develop your muscle memory a lot faster and allow you to master your sensitivity.

 Especially for tracking aim, this can take a while to master.
 Read this article on 10 tips to developing perfect tracking aim.